vzolotar/Lingva/README.md

 Project Name: Linguistic Geography: Spain and Portugal Number of fields on the map: 6117

-Ender IDs of the Maps you want to combine: 9 19/
+Ender IDs of the Maps you want to combine: 21 14/
-* 9* Country
+* 21* La O de Boca
-* 19* AGUJA
+* 14* L at the end of a word

-Next available Map ID is: 26
+Next available Map ID is: 23
-Enter the the new Map ID numner: 26/
+Enter the new Map ID numner: 23/
 ````

 ### 4️⃣ Full Map review and Linear distribution